DoTheEvo/veeam-prometheus-grafana/README.md

 # Grafana dashboard

-Queries in grafana have a type - Range or Instant.
+Grafana usually shows graphs in a time range, like last 24 hours, or last 14 days.
-Range being the default, returns data from period currently set on the dashboard, like last 24 hours, or last 14 days.<br>
+This can be set in the top right corner of the dashboard.
-There is a danger in this, as some failure could stop backup reporting and if a check of the dashboard happens two or three weeks later when data moved on, there would be no indication that a job even existed.<br>
+There is a danger that a failure could stop reporting status, and if a check of the dashboard would happen two weeks later, and grafana is showing last 7 days there be no indication that a job even existed.<br>
-Grafana alerts or prometheus alerts can address this, or hardcoding the time range of several months in to queries.
+Grafana alerts or prometheus alerts can address this.

 ![panel-status-history](https://i.imgur.com/2Lfhbdz.png)